tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 We can also do continuous batching—GPU:0 processes batch 0 and is passing it to GPU:1, then batch 1 is coming in, and GPU:0 can process batch 1 while GPU:1 is processing batch 0, etc (see Fig. 12).
 This setting minimizes the communications between the devices, ensuring the maximum throughput; however, it comes at a price—at a single time spot, we only have access to 1/4 of the available compute and memory bandwidth, and we can only use a single GPU at a single point in time.
 If we are unable to attract large batches flowing continuously into our inference system, this will be a severe limitation of this approach.

-Due to these problems for the rest of this text we will focus on analyzing the tensor parallel setting.
+In practice, orchestrating efficient overlapping batching can be quite challenging; hence, for the remaining part of this text, we will focus on analyzing the tensor parallel setting.

 ## Tensor parallelism

-In tensor parallelism (TP), individual neural network layers are split across multiple GPUs, harnessing the combined compute power and memory bandwidth of all devices.
-This approach significantly accelerates per-layer processing, but introduces important tradeoffs that must be carefully considered.
+The mainstream parallelism strategy, used by a vast majority of cloud providers, is tensor parallelism (TP).
+In TP, individual neural network layers are split across multiple GPUs, harnessing the combined compute power and memory bandwidth of all devices.
+This approach significantly accelerates per-layer processing but introduces important trade-offs that must be carefully considered.

-1. **Communication Overhead**: in regular intervals, the execution must synchronize across GPUs, introducing a significant delay (in the order of milliseconds) per synchronization event that scales with the number of devices (`k`).
+1. **Communication Overhead**: In regular intervals, e.g., twice per layer as in transformer architecture, the execution must synchronize across GPUs, introducing a significant delay (in the order of milliseconds) per synchronization event.
 This overhead varies significantly based on interconnect technology (NVLink, PCIe, etc.) and network topology.

 2. **Sequential Batch Processing**: Unlike pipeline parallelism, TP requires all GPUs to process the same batch simultaneously.
 A new batch cannot begin until the current one completes, reducing throughput efficiency under dynamic workloads.

 The most efficient parallelization strategy is to have so called **column-wise** split linear layer (we split by the column dimension) followed by the **row-wise** layer (split across the row dimension).
 Such layout minimizes the synchronization to only one sync every two layers.